wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

   - Exercises-de.tex

-Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo to be compiled.
+Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo and the tikz graphics package to be compiled.

 ## Some points and observations within the translation process